 While these numbers are US focused, they still carry a powerful message to email marketers anywhere who are looking to expand their reach and subscriber base.
 Mom and dad are not the only people out there looking to spend dollars on the kids and the households they live in.

-Identifying target groups: think beyond the obvious
+Identifying target groups in email marketing: think beyond the obvious

 When a new baby is on the way it’s not just the parents who are looking for information and bargains.
 The grandparents are also doing research online according to Nielsen.
 When my father found out he was about to be a grandfather, he went on an email communication and information rampage.
-By far the most popular activity for expectant grandparents is email and that means email marketers have a golden opportunity to target a market segment that have disposable income and are motivated buyers.
+By far the most popular activity for expectant grandparents is email and that means email marketing practitioners have a golden opportunity to target a market segment that have disposable income and are motivated buyers.

 Marketers should be very aware of this growing demographic and keyed into the fact that they make purchases for younger demographics as well as themselves.
 Remember when kids used to cut out toys from catalogues and give them to mom and dad for birthdays or Christmas?
 Technology has made that kind of thing even easier!
 A couple of clicks and Sally has just sent Grandma a link to the new MP3 player she wants or the new jeans she’s dying for.